Optional Practical Training: F-1 Students

 How to Apply

-Undergraduate students need to review the material above and contact the OIA to schedule an OPT appointment when ready to apply.
+Undergraduate students need to review the material above and contact The ISSO to schedule an OPT appointment when ready to apply.

 Students in GSOM must attend an OPT Workshop or Open Hour before scheduling their appointment with Patty Doherty to apply for OPT.
 At this workshop

 you will learn all about OPT.
-Once you have attended a workshop you can call the OIA at 508-793-7362 and schedule an OPT appointment.
+Once you have attended a workshop you can call The ISSO at 508-793-7362 and schedule an OPT appointment.

 All Other Graduate Students

 Students in other graduate programs must obtain a letter from their department chair confirming their completion date.
 This date is not necessarily the actual graduation date but is usually the last day of classes in the final semester or for doctoral students, the date of thesis defense.
-Once you have that letter call the OIA at 508-793-7362 to set up an OPT appointment.
+Once you have that letter call The ISSO at 508-793-7362 to set up an OPT appointment.

 Bring the following items to your OPT appointment.